jujoycode/fury-tool/README.md

 # When you want create new project with Fury
 $ fury

-# When you want Management git with Fury
+# When you want Manage git with Fury
 $ fury -g # or fury --git

 # When you want to migrate DB [Next (0.1.5)]